 Many students are considering an MBA in Retail, and that’s no surprise: Retail and consumer goods are huge businesses.
-By some estimates, in 2017, the size of the global retail industry was over $20 trillion, driven by behemoths like Walmart, Home Depot, and Costco, as well as by e-commerce retailers such as Amazon.
-Unlike for other industry areas, MBA programs don't often offer specialized curriculum in these industries; you’ll find very few business schools offering MBA programs in Retail or Consumer Goods.
+By some estimates, in 2018, the size of the global retail industry was over $20 trillion, driven by behemoths like Walmart, Home Depot, and Costco, as well as by e-commerce retailers such as Amazon and firms in the fast-moving consumer goods (FMCG) segment.
+Of course, these and other organizations are heavy recruiters of MBA graduates.

 Over the past few decades, Oxford's “Institute of Retail Management” has established itself as one of the premier retail-oriented research centers in the UK.
 For MBAs, the center offers a specialized eight-week elective course in retailing.View School Profile

 India’s fast moving consumer goods (FMCG) sector is huge, and is growing every year.
-ISB graduates are realizing this: some nine percent of the 2017 PGP grads went into the sector, an increase over previous years.View School Profile
+ISB graduates are realizing this: some nine percent of the 2018 PGP grads went into the sector, an increase over previous years.View School Profile

 Through Kelley’s Center for Education and Research in Retailing, MBAs can get hooked up with potential employers and attend relevant events.
-Although the school does not offer an MBA specialization in retail or consumer goods, 15 percent of the class of 2017 went into these sectors.View School Profile
+Although the school does not offer an MBA specialization in retail or consumer goods, 16 percent of the class of 2018 went into these sectors.View School Profile